VisualCaseGen: Ridge World

 We need to set the land surface properties by specifying the plant functional type (PFT).
 The PFT numbers and names may change depending on which model version or configuration you're using, but you can look at the "paramfile" for a default case using your resolution and forcing period to find out the numbers that correspond to different PFTs for your case (See section 2.2 here).
 We'll use the PFT of zero which for this case corresponds to bare ground.
 Note that Wu et al (2021) actually specified the land surface to be wetland but this option is not yet available within VisualCaseGen.

 We'll also specify the soil color to be 10, the standard deviation of elevation to be zero and the max fraction of saturated are to be zero.
 We will keep "Include non-vegetation land" as True since we want to set the surface to bare ground in this case.
 You can leave the specification of leaf area index, stem area index, canopy top and bottom as the defaults because this will have no effect in a case where we are setting all the land to be bare ground without vegetation.
+After making these choices, this part of the GUI should look something like this

 Step 7: Set up and configure the case